Cloud-Code-Academy/module8-advanced-triggers-mhphilips3/README.md

     1. For modularizing the AccountTrigger code, the assignment isn't to extend the TriggerHandler, but to simply pull most of the logic out of the AccountTrigger.
     2. Since that leaves the AccountTrigger simply calling methods in the Helper, I'm combining the 3 identical If Statements into 1, reducing code and operation.
 Not sure if that's good practice or not, just making a call on this.
     3. For the trigger: Append Stage changes in Opportunity Description, which was originally After Update, this makes no sense.
 I moved that to before update, which is a more proper position for this kind of update (unless I'm not understanding some requirement).
+    4. In Part 3, I have used AnotherOpportunityTrigger.trigger as the sole operating trigger for the org.
+I've made this move in stages, which can be traced in my (likely too many) commits.
+In presenting final products, I've adjusted all commenting and removed previous code entirely from this file rather than merely comment that out.

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16216963&assignment_repo_type=AssignmentRepo)